fastai/fastlinkcheck/README.md

 > Check for broken external and internal links.

 Check for broken links in HTML documents.
 This occurs in parallel so performance is fast.
-Both external links and external links are checked, with intelligent behavior for checking internal links by verifying local files.
+Both external links and internal links are checked.
+Internal links are checked by verifying local files.

 ## Install